qwx9/strangepg/README.md

 Installation can be done from source or via [bioconda](https://bioconda.github.io/).

-The binary's name is _strpg_.

 #### Bioconda

-Install conda, then:
+Install conda, add the bioconda channel, then:

 ```bash
 conda install strangepg